 - Verify that all general prerequisites have been satisfied.
-See Prerequisites for Onboarding a Team. - Verify that you have the AWS access key ID and the AWS secret access key for the new cloud account.
+See Prerequisites for working with the vRealize Automation Cloud Assembly APIs. - Verify that you have the AWS access key ID and the AWS secret access key for the new cloud account.

 1 Assign the AWS account variables.